nisharao321/exp5/experiment-name.md

-## Determination of the shock loss factor for a U bend in the Ventilation duct
+## To verify the law of the resistance of a system of ducts connected in series.